asbjornrasen/cryptoprotos-obsidian-plugin/README.md

-CryptoProtos Plugin for Obsidian
+CryptoProtos Plugin

-This plugin allows you to encrypt and decrypt entire Markdown files in your Obsidian vault using a password.
+This plugin allows you to encrypt and decrypt entire Markdown files in your vault using a password.
 It uses AES-256-GCM encryption with a unique salt and IV for each operation.
 The plugin prompts for a password every time — it is never stored.
 Features